DUNE-DAQ/docs/docs/packages/networkmanager/README.md

 # NetworkManager

 This repository contains the _NetworkManager_ class, which is used to provide a convenient interface for performing network sends and receives directly from DAQModules.

-**NOTE:** Use of NetworkManager in DAQ modules is **deprecated**, users should most likely be using [IOManager](https://dune-daq-sw.readthedocs.io/en/latest/packages/iomanager/) instead!
-Original documentation follows.

 ## Using Network Manager

 NetworkManager is available within all `daq_application` instances, by calling the static `NetworkManager::get()` method.

 ### Receiving Data from Network Connections